jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/Modeling.rst

 This tool is : **advanced; complicated; challenging to use – but really powerful**

-The use of this tool is recommended to everyone who is trying to model small angle scattering from complciated system which requires combination of different models.
+The use of this tool is recommended to everyone who is trying to model small angle scattering from complicated system which requires combination of different models.
 It is challenging, but it is very capable.

 **Features**